hochreutenerl/camp-dictionary/src/explanations/ch.md

 Name                              | Minimal age | Maximal age
 ---                               | ---         | ---
 Fröschli (introduction programme) | ca. 4       | ca. 6
-Participants                      | ca. 6       | 12 - 17
+Jungschar (participants)          | ca. 6       | 12 - 17
 Leaders (minor tasks)             | 13-18       | 18
 Leaders (major responsibilities)  | 18          | (no official maximal age, but only few people are over the age of 28)

 ## Symbolism
 Swiss YMCA-scouts use blue uniforms.
-It is worn to almost all activities of the group.
+It is worn to almost all public activities of the group.
-Some scouts "decorate" or "destroy" their shirt with various colours or self printed emblems on the back.
+Some scouts "decorate" their shirt with various paintings, souvenirs or self printed emblems.

 Every local group has its own scarf: [List of local groups and its scarves](https://www.cevi-krawatte.ch/)
 Very often scarves are hanged into the should flap, with exception for the national scarf.
+It is common to swop scarves and also to wear scarves from other befriended groups.

 ## Roles